Hi, my name is Farley! How to challenge a DFG decision?

 Maybe mcmillan or other cancer charities can help support you with this or your local mp

-Hope you get something sorted -
+Hope you get something sorted0 -

 Hi @Farley - & welcome to this supportive community.
 I'm very sorry to read about your wife, & the problems with your children too.
 Scope has some info about DFGs.
 Please see: https://www.scope.org.uk/advice-and-support/disabled-facilities-grant-home-adaptations/As Jane mentions, Macmillan Cancer Support may be able to advise:I also hope you manage to get something put into place, & don''t hesitate to stay in touch here, & let us know if there's any way we can help support you, & your family.

 My original enquiry was how we challenge what the local authorities OT decided would work for my wife, part of her decision was that their was no immediate need which meant that we had to wait 7 months for anything to be done.
 As a terminal cancer patient there is no guarantee my wife will be here in 7 months.
-Having got that changed the plan for the bathroom adaptation is simply not practical but seems to be the cheapest option rather than what would meet her needs and take into account the rest of the family.
+Having got that changed the plan for the bathroom adaptation is simply not practical but seems to be the cheapest option rather than what would meet her needs and take into account the rest of the family.0

 -